Deadly Climate Change Impact – Heatwaves

-British Columbians called this occurrence a “prolonged heat dome” caused when “when warm air from a high-pressure system gets trapped in lower elevations.”
+British Columbians called this occurrence a “prolonged heat dome” caused “when warm air from a high-pressure system gets trapped in lower elevations.”

-Could heatwaves be the new silent killer?
+Could heat waves be the new silent killer?
 Heat won’t directly kill, but it could worsen existing health conditions like respiratory or cardiac arrest.

-Times of India reports that for a 1.5 degrees °C increase in temperatures, 14% of the world population will be exposed to severe heatwaves at least once every five years.
-Another half-degree would add put an additional 1.7 billion people at risk.
+The Times of India reports that for a 1.5 degrees °C increase in temperatures, 14% of the world population will be exposed to severe heatwaves at least once every five years.
+Another half-degree would put an additional 1.7 billion people at risk.

 Heat-related deaths have reached thousands in countries like Pakistan, western Europe, Brazil, Colombia, the Philippines, Kuwait, Guatemala and other parts of the world.
 These deaths can be caused by heatstroke, heart attacks, and dehydration.
 Many could have been prevented with adequate resources and good infrastructure.